yinjiehuang/IntroToAL/README.md

 IntroToAL
 =========

-This is about implementing algorithms or data structures from the book <Introduction to Algorithm> third Edition.
+This is about implementing algorithms or data structures from the book "Introduction to Algorithm" third Edition.